IronVenom/Discord-Bot/README.md

 * Google Search ( Programming Doubts )
 * Experience System along with profile card and leaderboard.
 * Urban Dictionary search command.

+You are free to use parts of the code.
+Just fork the repository, and create a pull request.